samuel-jimenez/GramEditor/CONTRIBUTING.md

 in the process.
 Thus, this is the plan for this project:

 - [x] Strip out the AI, the telemetry, the subscriptions, the auto installation.
+- [ ] Make the automatic installation of language servers optional and prompt the user before installing anything (letting them decline).
 - [ ] Make everything that broke in the process work again.
 - [ ] Replace anything that was lost with better, open and respectful alternatives.